USA Customs Clearance Logo White

 4. Certifying agent reviews the applications and the report given by the inspector and concludes whether or not the farm/business complies with the USDA’s organic food regulations.

-5. If the applicant passes the certifying agent issues the organic certificate.
+5. If the applicant passes, the certifying agent issues the organic certificate.

-The USDA guidelines that farms/businesses must abide by address various factors involved in agriculture.
+The USDA guidelines that farms/businesses must abide by various factors involved in agriculture.
 According to the USDA’s agricultural marketing service, these factors are:

 • Soil quality